yordalinam/tripcards/README.md

-# How tos tart the project:
+# How to start the project:

 # Clone the repo
 * git clone https://github.com/yordalinam/tripcards.git